 - Delete Sends ^H

-- Some server expect a different keyboard command for
+- Some servers expect a different keyboard command for

 Delete.
 If the delete key isn’t working properly try toggling this setting.

 - Enable this setting to use agent forwarding for this server.
 Details about agent forwarding can be found on Steve Friedl’s Tech Tips Guide.

 The File Browser

 Tap any Site to connect and open Coda’s File Browser.

 The File Browser is split vertically into two halves: the local browser on the left and the remote browser on the right.

 The local browser shows files that live in Coda on your iOS device, and the remote browser shows you files that reside on some other machine; usually a web server.

 The File Browser has many of the same options as the OS X’s Finder.
 You can tap to open a folder or get more detailed information about a specific file.
 Drag-and-drop files to move or transfer them from local to remote (or vice-versa).